loadept/live.cursor/README.md

 # How it works

-The client accesses the website live.loadept.com, registers their name or any message, and begins interacting.
+The client accesses the website, registers their name or any message, and begins interacting.

 - The server will be responsible for identifying each connected client by assigning them a unique UUID (This allows the server to identify the user responsible for each message or interaction).